Cancer survivor and patient advocate, Jon Lester

 The comeback earned Lester Major League Baseball’s Tony Conigliaro Award, given each year to a big leaguer who “overcomes adversity through the attributes of spirit, determination and courage that were trademarks of “Tony C” (who returned to play after a near-fatal beaning but eventually retired due to deteriorating eyesight related to his injury).
 Lester inspired cancer survivors of all ages – many of whom wrote him letters of encouragement during his illness.

 It was only natural that he become an advocate for Dana-Farber and the Jimmy Fund, and he did, participating in events including New Stars for Young Stars, the WEEI/NESN Jimmy Fund Radio-Telethon, and the annual visits by Jimmy Fund Clinic teenagers to spring training and summer road trips.
-In 2009, Lester was spokesman for Rally for the Jimmy Fund and visited the "winning" school and business that raised the most for DFCI during the initiative.
+In 2009, Lester was spokesman for Rally Against Cancer and visited the "winning" school and business that raised the most for DFCI during the initiative.

 By the time Lester starred on another World Series-winning Red Sox team in 2013, he was more than seven years removed from his cancer diagnosis.
 Still, he will never forget what it took to get him back in the game, and the people who helped him get there.